DylanKojiCheslin/linearSystemSolver/README.md

 ## project specifications

 ### features
-takes system that conforms to the augmented matrix notation and find if the systems has: no solution, one solution, infinite solutions. if there is one or more solutions then define them.
+takes a system that conforms to the augmented matrix notation and find if the systems has: no solution, one solution, infinite solutions. if there is one or more solutions then define them.